mozilla/protocol/docs/01-fundamentals/03-typography.md

 ### Zilla Slab</h3>

 Zilla Slab is our custom typeface for the Mozilla brand.
 We use it for our wordmark and as a display font for headlines on Mozilla branded sites.
 It’s a contemporary slab serif based on Typotheque’s Tesla.
 Zilla Slab is a free, open source font available for download.

 Zilla Slab is primarily a display font and should only be used on large text like headings.
 As a general rule, type set in Zilla Slab should stand out.
 Avoid stacking two sizes of Zilla Slab one on top of the other.
 Pair headings in Zilla Slab with subheadings in Inter.

 You can declare Zilla Slab explicitly with the mixin `@include font-mozilla;`.

-Don't italicize Zilla Slab.
+Don’t italicize Zilla Slab.
 Protocol only includes regular and bold versions of this font.

 * [Download from Github](https://github.com/mozilla/zilla-slab/releases/latest)
 * [Use on Google Fonts](https://fonts.google.com/specimen/Zilla+Slab)